Professor (Open Rank)

 Apply Here

 The Department of Computer Science at the University of Illinois Urbana-Champaign invites applications for full-time tenure-track faculty positions at all levels (Assistant Professor, Associate Professor, Full Professor).
-While we welcome applications from exceptional candidates in all areas, we particularly encourage applications from candidates working in quantum computing; parallel computing; computer systems; interactive and social computing (HCI, wearable computing, AR/VR, graphics, computational social science, fairness); and ML systems and architectures.
-We also are interested in expanding in interdisciplinary areas such as bioinformatics, digital healthcare; digital manufacturing; computational brain, environmental, or climate sciences; speech & audio; and robotics, among others.
+The CS department is in a growth phase and we have hired over 25 tenure-track faculty in the past three years.
+While we welcome applications from exceptional candidates in all areas, we particularly encourage applications from senior and mid-career candidates.

 We seek applicants that will contribute to the diverse, vibrant, and inclusive atmosphere in the department as we strive to make computing’s remarkable opportunities available to everyone through the continued expansion of our research and teaching activity in Urbana-Champaign, in Chicago, and online.
 Quantum computing faculty will engage with a growing campus and state-wide quantum research community through the new Illinois Quantum Information Science and Technology Center (IQUIST) and the Chicago Quantum Exchange.

-Illinois Computer Science includes more than 120 core faculty, 80 affiliate faculty, 24 postdocs, and 53 staff, and enrolls more than 2400 undergraduate and over 2600 graduate students, including more than 450 PhD students.
-The Department faculty include 20 IEEE Fellows, 19 ACM Fellows, and 47 NSF CAREER Award winners.
+Illinois Computer Science includes more than 120 core faculty, 80 affiliate faculty, 24 postdocs, and 60 staff, and enrolls more than 2500 undergraduate and over 2600 graduate students, including more than 500 PhD students.
+The Department faculty includes 20 IEEE Fellows, 18 ACM Fellows, and 47 NSF CAREER Award winners.
 Our research embraces all major technical specializations in the profession, and is at the heart of the University of Illinois' rich network of interdisciplinary centers and institutes such as the National Center for Supercomputing Applications (NCSA), the Beckman Institute for Advanced Science and Technology, the Coordinated Science Laboratory (CSL), the Carl R. Woese Institute for Genomic Biology, the Health Care Engineering Systems Center, two NSF AI Institutes, and the recently announced IBM-Illinois Discovery Accelerator Institute.
-We are pioneering innovations in computer science education, including new cross-disciplinary CS+X and X+DS (data science) degrees for undergraduates, our new iCAN program for non-computing college graduates, and a growing online Master's Program, and our faculty are contributing the world’s first engineering-based College of Medicine.
+We are pioneering innovations in computer science education, including new cross-disciplinary CS+X and X+DS (data science) degrees for undergraduates, our new iCAN program for non-computing college graduates, and a growing online Master's Program, and our faculty are contributing to the world’s first engineering-based College of Medicine.
 More details about the department can be found at http://cs.illinois.edu.

 Applicants are required to have (or expected to receive) a Ph.D. or equivalent terminal degree in Computer Science or a related field.
 Additional qualifications include the ability to teach effectively at both the graduate and undergraduate levels and the potential to initiate and carry out independent research.
 Ideal candidates include those who demonstrate evidence of a commitment to diversity, equity, and inclusion through research, teaching, and/or service endeavors.

 Application review and interviewing will begin immediately.
-Applications received by November 15, 2022 will receive full consideration, but applications will be accepted until all positions are filled.
+Applications received by December 1, 2023, will receive full consideration, but applications will be accepted until all positions are filled.
 Salary will be commensurate with qualifications.
-The preferred starting date is August 16, 2023 but is negotiable.
-To apply for this position, please create a candidate profile at http://jobs.illinois.edu and upload a cover letter, CV, research statement, teaching statement, and a statement on commitment to diversity, along with names and contact information of at least three references who will be contacted to provide letters.
+The preferred starting date is August 16, 2024, but is negotiable.
+To apply for this position, please create a candidate profile at http://jobs.illinois.edu.
+The application package should include a cover letter, CV, research statement, teaching statement, and a statement on commitment to diversity, along with names and contact information of at least three references who will be contacted to provide letters.
+Please submit these documents all in a single PDF file as an upload in the “CV/Resume” section.
 The statement on diversity should address past and/or potential contributions to diversity, equity, and inclusion through research, teaching, and/or service.
 Applicants who desire confidentiality should explicitly mention this in the first paragraph of their cover letter.
-Applications not submitted through https://jobs.illinois.edu will not be considered.
-For inquiry, please email cs-facultysearch@illinois.edu.
-For questions regarding the application process, please contact 217-333-2137.
+For inquiry, please email cs-facultysearch@illinois.edu

 Applicants with disabilities are encouraged to apply and may request a reasonable accommodation under the Americans with Disabilities Act (2008) to complete the application and/or interview process.
 Requests may be submitted through the reasonable accommodations portal, or by contacting the Accessibility & Accommodations Division of the Office for Access and Equity at 217-333-0885, or by emailing accessibility@illinois.edu.